 NATIONAL RURAL & REMOTE SUICIDE PREVENTION PROGRAM

-The Foundation was funded by the Commonwealth Department of Health in 2022 to design and deliver the National Rural and Remote Suicide Prevention Program.
+The Foundation was funded by the Commonwealth Department of Health and Suicide Prevention Australia in 2022 to design and deliver the National Rural and Remote Suicide Prevention Program.

 DESIGN AND DELIVER PEER SUPPORT PROGRAM IN TARGET RUGBY LEAGUE REGIONS

 PROVIDE TRAINING TO COMMUNITY MEMBERS IN SUPPORTING LOCAL KIDS EXPERIENCING MENTAL HEALTH CHALLENGES OR DISTRESS

 ESTABLISH AND VALIDATE A NATIONAL MODEL OF SUICIDE PREVENTION USING SPORT AS AN ENTRY POINT FOR ENGAGEMENT

 The program is designed to deliver a scalable, integrated peer-to-peer suicide prevention program designed by communities for communities.
 The program focusing on the core needs and values of each community individually.
 The program has a core focus on Aboriginal and Torres Strait Islander, LGBTQI+, Farming and young people communities as the target audience.

 The Program is a partnership between the Foundation and the National Rugby League, NSW Rugby League, Rural Health Connect, Black Dog Institute and ACON to assist in the delivery of much-needed services to each community.